 External: The toolkit is publically available by the Agency for Healthcare Research and Quality: Universal ICU Decolonization: An Enhanced Protocol.

 The Active Bathing to Eliminate Infection (ABATE) Trial is a sister trial of REDUCE MRSA.
-The goal is to determine if using antiseptic bathing for all patients and nasal ointments for patients harboring methicillin-resistant Staphylococcus aureus (MRSA) reduces multidrug-resistant organisms and bloodstream infections.
-The setting for this trial is not ICUs, as with the REDUCE MRSA trial, but rather it is being conducted in non-ICU settings.
-Because there is uncertainty about what effects the intervention will have, the team is holding off on implementation outside of the ICU because there is considerable effort and cost involved in implementation.
+The goal was to determine if using antiseptic bathing for all patients and nasal ointments for patients harboring methicillin-resistant Staphylococcus aureus (MRSA) reduces multidrug-resistant organisms and bloodstream infections.
+The setting for this trial was not ICUs, as with the REDUCE MRSA trial, but rather was conducted in non-ICU settings.
+Because the trial’s results are pending, the team is holding off on implementation outside of the ICU until an answer is known.

 The diffusion, dissemination, implementation, and sustainability strategy for the ABATE Infection trial is described in the table below.